devhawala/dodo/readme.md

 do start Dodo's Boot service?
 _optional_, _default_: `false`

+- `startExternalCommunicationService`
+do start Dodo's External Communication Service?
+The service will only be started if this Dodo instance also runs the Clearinghouse service, furthermore only one Dodo instance in the network should provide the External Communication Service
+_optional_, _default: `true`

 - `timeService.localTimeOffsetMinutes`
 time zone parameter for the time service as difference between local time and GMT in minutes, with positive values being